Brent Franklin: Early life

+Professional career

-Franklin turned professional, and won the 1988 Canadian PGA Championship.
+In 1988, Franklin turned professional and won the Canadian PGA Championship.
 That gave him a national championship in Canada at ever-rising levels for seven consecutive seasons.
 He was selected as Rookie of the Year on the 1988 Canadian Professional Golf Tour, and many thought he would become the next Canadian star on the PGA Tour.

 Franklin then moved to the Japan Golf Tour for several years, and posted several strong finishes, including four runner-up results, earning very good prize money.
 He played 112 Japanese events between 1989 and 1995, and won a total of ¥140,307,935.
 He did not win a tournament.
 He lost a playoff to Masashi "Jumbo" Ozaki at the 1992 Dunlop Open.

-Franklin was planning to move to the PGA Tour after 1995.
-But, when cycling in Vancouver, he was hit by a transport truck, and was seriously injured.
+In 1995, Franklin was planning to move to the PGA Tour but, when cycling in Vancouver, he was hit by a transport truck, and was seriously injured.
 Franklin was able to recover, and for a time played on the Canadian Professional Golf Tour, trying to regain his earlier form, but was never able to approach the level he had shown earlier.

-Franklin was inducted into the Canadian Golf Hall of Fame in 2010.

 Franklin currently works as a club professional in Colorado.